The Link Between Trauma and Addiction

 Most of us have not been shown, or taught how to effectively deal with the trauma.

 “It’ll toughen you up!!!”

 “You’re weak if you cry.”

 Those are some of the things we hear, that help us tuck trauma away, down down down, into the “unresolved” pockets rather than dealing with them straight on.
-As a result, many develop less than useful coping strategies to numb the shame, the pain, even the gains we make in life – all back-linked to those experiences resulting from trauma.
+As a result, many develop less than useful coping strategies which can lead to Trauma and Addiction to numb the shame, the pain, even the gains we make in life – all back-linked to those experiences resulting from trauma.
 Why do I hurt myself when I want to thrive, and live?

 What is Trauma?

 The Substance Abuse and Mental Health Services Administration (SAMSHA) defines trauma this way: